 She opened it and saw the baby.
 He was crying, and she felt sorry for him.
 “This is one of the Hebrew babies,” she said. — Exodus 2:6

-In this week's Torah portion we read about the birth of Moses, the one who would eventually save all Israel.
+In Exodus chapter 2, we read about the birth of Moses, the one chosen by God to eventually save all Israel.
 As most of us familiar with the story know, the birth and survival of Moses was no easy thing.
 Pharaoh had decreed that every Jewish baby boy be drowned in the Nile.
-God caused a miracle (the first of many) and Moses was born three months early.
+According to Jewish tradition, God caused a miracle (the first of many), and Moses was born three months early.
 This bought his parents some time, and they were able to hide Moses for three months before the time of his arrival was expected.
-At that point, Moses's parents realized that they had to let him go and rely on the grace of God.
-They placed him in a basket, set it on the Nile river, and prayed for the best.
+At that point, Moses’s parents realized that they had to let him go and rely on the grace of God, so they placed him in a basket, set it on the Nile river, and prayed for the best.

 The Jewish sages ask two questions: First, how did Pharaoh’s daughter know that the baby was a Hebrew?
 Secondly, in the original Hebrew, the verse first refers to a “baby boy” in the basket, but then refers to a “youth” who is crying.
 Why is Moses first called a baby, but then a child?

-The answer given is that the verse is speaking about two different boys.
-Pharaoh's daughter opens the basket and sees baby Moses.
-Then she sees a child - Aaron, the brother of Moses - and he is crying.
-She realizes that Aaron is the baby's brother, connects the dots, and understands that this is a Hebrew baby in danger of death.
-It is Aaron's cries that pry open her heart and cause her to have compassion on Moses and save him.
+The answer given by the sages is that the verse is speaking about two different boys.
+Pharaoh’s daughter opened the basket and saw baby Moses.
+Then she saw a child – Aaron, the brother of Moses – and he was crying.
+She realized that Aaron was the baby’s brother and understood that this was a Hebrew baby in danger of death.
+It was Aaron’s cries that opened her heart and caused her to have compassion on Moses and save him.

 The message of this teaching is that when we cry for ourselves, we have a limited effect.
 But when we cry for one another, we have a greater effect and can evoke miraculous salvation.